BrettMayson/HEMTT/book/configuration.md

 # Configuration

-Every HEMTT project requires a `hemtt.toml` file in the root of the project.
+Every HEMTT project requires a `.hemtt/project.toml` file.
 This file contains all the information HEMTT needs to build your mod.

-Previous versions of HEMTT supported a `hemtt.json` file or `.hemtt` folder, but these are no longer supported.
+Previous versions of HEMTT supported a `hemtt.json` or `hemtt.toml` file, but these are no longer supported.

 ## Minimum Configuration

 The minimum configuration only requires a `name` and `prefix` to be set.

-**hemtt.toml**
+**.hemtt/project.toml**

 ```toml
 name = "Advanced Banana Environment"